Chromdioxyde/hipsterbility/serverside/README.md

 ## Vagrant vm

-This folder is intended to be used as vagrant`s synced folder.
-But it`s nit a must!
+This folder is intended to be used as vagrants synced folder.
+But it`s not a must!
 You can ignore vagrant files and use it as you like (do not put them into gitignore btw ;P).

 In the Vagrantfile everything is setup and configured to be used as virtual box dev environment.
 Use following commands to get up and running (terminal/cmd):
         vagrant up